-Run a test on your site in WebCEO’s Mobile Optimization tool and see how well it’s doing.
+Run a test on your site in WebCEO’s Speed Optimization tool (in the Mobile tab) and see how well it’s doing.

 SEO aside, a good ecommerce site must be able to close a sale quickly.
 If a page takes its time to convince a visitor to buy, it’s not going to work; visitors would rather just get what they came for and move on.
 That’s why it’s better to leave long-winded descriptions of your products to pages that aren’t directly involved in sales.
 That’s right: this part of online shop SEO is better suited for a blog.

 A blog post with interesting and valuable information can be a prolific source of extra traffic, especially when written by a marketer who knows how to sell her product.
 Social media may amplify the effect even further, so enable the option to share your posts.